What is genital herpes?

 How is it diagnosed?

 Your medical provider may be able to diagnose herpes based on a physical exam if you have typical symptoms such as painful blisters, swollen glands or fever.
-This can often be confirmed by a viral culture, which is most accurate early in the course of the disease (when lesions look like fluid-filled blisters).
-There are blood tests that may be useful, but only in certain circumstances.
+This diagnosis can often be confirmed by a viral culture, which is most accurate early in the course of the disease (when lesions look like fluid-filled blisters).
+There are blood tests that may be useful in certain circumstances.
 Most blood tests screen for antibodies to HSV so they cannot be used to diagnose a very recent infection.
 Your medical provider will decide which tests are appropriate in your case.
 Click here to learn about Providence area testing options.

 How is it treated?